 Our Top Neurosurgeons Treat Brain Tumors

 rain tumors are common in over 200,000 cases annually.
-Each type of brain tumor is unique with signs and symptoms from blurred vision, mobility function, personality change, seizures, to sleepiness.
-A brain tumor develops when normal or abnormal cell growth, which a medical diagnosis indicates as noncancerous (benign) or cancerous (malignant).
+Each type of brain tumor is unique with signs and symptoms from blurred vision, mobility function, personality change, seizures, and sleepiness.
+A brain tumor develops when there is normal or abnormal cell growth.
+A medical diagnosis then would indicate the cell growth as noncancerous (benign) or cancerous (malignant).
 Doctors must also evaluate if the tumor is low-grade (1-2) or hi-grade (3-4) and slow-growing or rapid growing.
 This is called the stage or classification.
 A myriad of brain tumors get their name from the type of cell that the tumor forms inside and the classification system.
 Brain tumors can be primary tumors, which form first in the brain or secondary tumors, known as metastatic, which form in other parts of the body before spreading to the brain.

 Understanding Pituitary Tumors

 Primary tumors are less common than secondary tumors because not all brain tumors are cancerous.
 An example of this is meningiomas, formed in the meninges.
 Pituitary tumors can develop behind the pituitary gland, which controls function of the thyroid gland, adrenal glands, ovaries, and testicles.
 These types of tumors are typically benign and occur in approximately 10,000 Americans annually with a low cancer rate.
 These tumors include adrenocorticotropic (ACTH), growth, prolactin, and thyroid stimulating or hormone-secreting tumors.